 PAY THEM!!!!!
 If you do not, your will lose access to Canvas until a few days after you pay them.
 If you are in a class taking a test using ProctorU and you do not have access to Canvas, this is the test you will drop-there is not a makeup for this issue.
-If you are in an on-campus or off campus class and you cannot study for an exam ... well, I am sorry but I can do nothing about it.
+If you are in an on-campus class and you cannot study for an exam ... well, I am sorry but I can do nothing about it.
+You access the quizzes using Canvas and if there is a quiz due, again this will be a quiz you will drop.
 So, the moral: PAY THE FEES!